xmacex/xmacex.github.io/README.md

 ## A selection of talks

+- If we disassemble our PDF files, will we find our hopes and dreams inside?
+Jahrestagung der Gesellschaft für Medienwissenschaft, Mainz, 2024.
 - Machine Listening and Human Listening, with Marja Ahti.
 Blaues Rauschen, Bochum, 2024.
 - On Becoming an Infrastructure.
 Personas of participation and intervention, with Fabian Pittroff.
 Leakage, Dresden, 2024.
 - Testing to Circulate.
 Addressing the Epistemic Gaps of Software Testing, with Anja Klein, Libuše Hannah Vepřek, Sarah Thanner, Rebecca Carlson and Tamara Gupper.
 STS-hub.de, Aachen, 2023.